-Research and development expenses consist primarily of product development, engineering to develop and support our products, testing, consulting services and other costs associated with the next generation of the Genio® system.
-These expenses primarily include employee compensation and outsourced development expenses.
-Before capitalization of \le 3.5 million in 2021 and \le 2.6 million in 2020, research and development expenses increased by \le 2.8 million or 90.3% from \le 3.1 million in 2020, to \le 5.8 million in 2021, due to an increase in staff to support our R&D activities and in outsourced developments.
-The Company started as of January 2021 to amortize its intangible assets.
-This explains the significant increase of depreciation expenses in 2021.
+Research and development expenses consist primarily of product development, engineering to develop and support our products, testing, consulting services and other costs associated with the next generation of the Genio system.
+These expenses primarily include employee compensation, consulting and contractor's fees and outsourced development expenses.
+Before capitalization of \in 15.6 million for the year ended December 31, 2022 and \in 11.0 million for the year ended December 31, 2021, research and development expenses increased by \in 8.1 million or 34.8 % from \in 23.3 million for the year ended December 31, 2021, to \in 31.4 million for the year ended December 31, 2022, due to the combined effect of higher clinical and R&D activities and manufacturing expenses.
+This increase is mainly in staff and consulting costs to support those activities.
+This was offset by a decrease in patent fees and related expenses due to the payment for in-licensing agreement with Vanderbilt University during 2021.
 See note 22.